Julie-t/WPPOOL_-growth_data/README.md

 ---

-## 📊 Tableau Dashboard (Optional)

-If you're using Tableau:
-- Export the final DataFrame using `df.to_csv('processed_data.csv')`
-- Load it into Tableau to create:
-  - KPI Cards (Churn, ARPU, Time to Upgrade)
-  - Customer Map by Country
-  - Retention Curve by Cohort or Engagement Level
-  - A/B Test Results Summary

----

 ## 📬 Contact

-For questions or feedback, please contact the project maintainer.
+For questions or feedback, please contact eddyjmaina2003@gmail.com

 ---